MileHacker Logo

 Flavor Profile

 Hakka cuisine known for savory, aromatic, and often salty profiles.
-Liberal use of soy sauce, ginger, garlic, and cooking wine many dishes.
-Less spicy, focus instead on depth of flavor.
+Liberal use of soy sauce, ginger, garlic, plus food preparation wine many dishes.
+Less spicy, focus instead on the profundity of flavor.

 Regional subtleties